E1P/BE-1-Notes/pg-promise.md

 # Testing

-- If we were a company serving up a data api we need to make sure we're serving up the write data on each endpoint
+- If we were a company serving up a data api we need to make sure we're serving up the correct data on each endpoint

 - For this we're going to use a package called `supertest` which is going to allow us to mock calls to our server and test the results we get back...